 Does preparing for Christmas equal chaos in your home, life, or mind?
 There are so many options for fun activities and so many demands that can drain your energy.
-Are you finding yourself getting lost in the endless to-do list, or have you lost your spouse in the multitude?
+Are you finding yourself getting lost in the endless to-do list, or have you lost your spouse somewhere under all the wrapping paper?
 Why does preparing for Christmas sometimes bring out the worst in people?

 In my last blog, I shared with you some ideas for keeping your mindset positive and making the holiday happy for everyone, including yourself.
 Today, let’s look at some ways to keep an eye on your marriage and reduce the risk of the little things being blown out of proportion and causing discord that may be difficult to repair.

 First, have a planning session to prepare for Christmas together.
 Before allowing each of you to take off in different directions in preparing for Christmas, sit down and discuss some of the areas that may become sticking points if you don’t address them in advance.

 Yea!
 Money.
 Everyone’s favorite topic of conversation.

 First, prepare for Christmas by deciding with your spouse how much money is available for Christmas.
 If you’ve already spent some, then you need to figure out what else you need and how much money you have for those obligations.
 Don’t forget to factor in costs like traveling you need to do and the cost of the entertaining you do.
 If you are attending other holiday parties, you should check and see if you need to (or want to) take something.